 Tikkun Olam (Repair of the World) is an important value of the Temple Beth Torah community.
 Tikkun Olam is comprised of three Jewish values that can lead to “repairing the world”: chesed, tzedakah and tzedek.

+We want each member to do what is meaningful for them!
+We look forward to your contributions in the community!
 The Tikkun Olam Committee is always looking for new ideas and new members.
-For more information please contact Chris Brumbach, Chair, Tikkun Olam.
+For more information please contact Chris Brumbach, Chair, Tikkun Olam Committee.

 During the pandemic years (2020-2022), a group of TBT members met regularly, studied social justice within conservative congregations and organized a series of “house meetings” with members of TBT.
 Through this process, we found that many members of our congregation were also concerned about basic inequities in our community and state as well as those areas of concern that had touched them personally (gun violence, school gun incidents, antisemitism, racial and income injustice, immigration and refugee resettlement difficulties and other topics.
 Feel free to read the “STORY” here.

 The Social Justice Committee of Temple Beth Torah will be addressing immigration and refugee resettlement as our area of focus.
 Most important to the Committee’s work is that we find an opportunity to do social justice work that will change laws, institutions and/or policy.